ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 ### Pipes

-Angular Classicpipes let you declare display-value transformations in your template HTML.
+Angular Classic pipes let you declare display-value transformations in your template HTML.
 A class with the `@Pipe` decorator defines a function that transforms input values to output values for display in a view.

-Angular Classicdefines various pipes, such as the [date](api/common/DatePipe) pipe and [currency](api/common/CurrencyPipe) pipe.
+Angular Classic defines various pipes, such as the [date](api/common/DatePipe) pipe and [currency](api/common/CurrencyPipe) pipe.
 For a complete list, see the [Pipes API list](api?type=pipe).
 You can also define new pipes.

 To specify a value transformation in an HTML template, use the [pipe operator (`|`)](guide/pipes).